k0pernikus/httpSilexExample/Readme.md

     $ composer install

 ## Starting the server
     $ php -S 127.0.0.1:1337

 ## Issuing requests

-Example are using httpie for issuing requests.
+Example are using [httpie](https://github.com/jkbrzt/httpie) for issuing requests.
+You can use curl if you remember its syntax for I cannot.

 ### Wrong method